-When your property appreciates you have more equity to borrow against, and you get a greater profit when you sell.
+When your home appreciates you have more resources to borrow against, and you'll see a bigger profit when you sell.

-Property values in Durham move up and down for a variety of reasons, so how will you know what you're purchasing today won't depreciate the day after you close?
+Property values in Durham move up and down for a variety of reasons, so how can you be sure what you're purchasing now won't depreciate the day after you close?

-Choosing a real estate agent in Durham who recognizes the factors that influence local prices is the most important thing.
+It's important that you pick a real estate agent in Durham who recognizes the factors that affect local prices.

-The economy is assumed to be the most important factor impacting real estate appreciation.
+Many are convinced that the economy is the biggest factor affecting real estate appreciation.

-However, your property's value and the components that play the biggest role in its appreciation depend on the local Durham economy and housing market.
+But the most influential issues that figure your property's value depend on the local Durham economy and residential market.

-Recent sales - Your agent should give you figures on the recent real estate sales in the areas that you'd like to live in.
+Recent sales - Your REALTOR® should provide you with information on the recent real estate sales in the areas that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

 Economic factors - Have businesses moved into or away from an area?
 Are local companies hiring?
-Is there a good mix of work in an area, or does it rely on just one industry?
+Is there a fair mix of work in an area, or does it rely upon just one industry?